Assembling, Compiling, Link-Editing, and Executing User-Written Programs

 In the example I have omitted the '/*' which could be used to indicate the end of the card image data since the system will assume the presence of the '/*' when it processes the null statement (//) which indicates the end of the jobstream.
 Reminder: if instream statements are preceded with a DD DATA statement, they must be followed by a '/*' statement.

 The JCL listing produced when a catalogued procedure is utilized is also slightly different than which you might be used to seeing.
-Here is a portion of the output from the jobstream shown above: (The numbers to the left of the statements have been added for reference.)
+Here is a portion of the output from the jobstream shown above: (The numbers to the left of the statements are generated by JES2 as it processes the merged input card stream and catalogued procedure statements.)

 The leading '//' in each statement read from the catalogued procedure has been changed to some other character in the listing.
 If a statement in the procedure was modified by a statement in the text file, the '//' has been changed to 'X/'.
 Notice that the parameter changed by the overriding statement is not actually altered on the listing.
 The statements from the catalogued procedure that are not altered have their leading '//' changed to 'XX'.
 Statements which are read from the jobstream (ie. the text file you created), are printed unchanged.